daviddao/awful-ai/README.md

 ['Machine-gun with AI' used to kill Iran scientist](https://www.bbc.com/news/world-middle-east-55214359) - A machine-gun mounted on the Nissan pick-up was equipped with an intelligent satellite system which zoomed in on an iranian scientist.
 The machine-gun controlled through artificial intelligence shot the scientist without hurting his wife, despite being only 25cm away.

+### Weapons target tracking and intelligence
+The startup [Modern Intelligence](https://www.modernintelligence.ai/) claims its AI will "save lives" by offering "warfighters" more precise target tracking and an enemy intelligence system that "learns."
+The company is [funded by VC firm Vine Ventures](https://medium.com/vine-ventures/why-we-invested-in-modern-intelligence-b0a2772345ca).

 ---

 ## Awful AI Award